n132/n132.github.io/_posts/2022-03-07-How-does-shell-work.md

 This case is just a little more complex than the simple commands, the only difference is we gonna use a specific file as our input/output rather than the stdin/stdout.

 We can just replace the original input/output with the redirection file.
-In `Execute Simple Commands`, we know that the redirection would be check after parsing mornal command pieces.
+In `Execute Simple Commands`, we know that the redirection would be checked after parsing normal command pieces.
 We don't need to parse the command again.
-We can just replace the stdin/stdou.
+We can just replace the stdin/stdout.

 `parseredirs` is the parser of commands with redirection.